wellbeing wherever you are.

 Remember that water plays an important role too.
 Dehydration can negatively impact your mood state and memory.
 Keeping a water bottle handy to hydrate regularly will help you to perform at your peak.

 Bring the flavour of mindfulness to eating times to become more present and focussed.
 Mindful eating is simply being actively aware of how, what and why you're consuming something.
 To eat mindfully, focus on certain elements of your eating experience such as portion size, colour, texture,

 Good nutrition is essential for a healthy body and mind.
 Choose nourishing foods and pay attention as you eat.

-Setting goals and challenging yourself are great ways to strengthen your mental health.
+Setting goals and challenging yourself are great ways to work towards fulfilment.

 SET YOUR GOAL

-Setting goals and challenging yourself are great ways to strengthen your mental health and working towards accomplishments form a core pillar of your wellbeing.
+Setting goals and challenging yourself are great ways to strengthen your resilience, and working towards accomplishments forms a core pillar of your wellbeing.
 It also gives you a sense of clarity, direction and purpose regarding your work.
-Apply this knowledge to work smarter by making sure you set SMART goals:
+Apply this knowledge to work smarter by making sure you set SMART goals for yourself:

 Take small, consistent steps towards your goals and seek support from those around you through sharing your intentions, tracking your success and celebrating achievement milestones along the way.